kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

 Not significantly.
-The eviction check may now potentially perform an additional API call for `Workload` objects and perform the group-based counting logic.
+The eviction check may now potentially perform an additional API call for `PodGroup` objects and perform the group-based counting logic.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?